-- a) The EIR for the Specific Plan addressed the level of park services-including new construction, maintenance, and operations-which would need to be provided in order to serve planned growth in the community.
-Given that the project is a commercial project and is consistent with the General Plan, the project would not cause any unforeseen or new impacts related to the use of existing or proposed parks and recreational facilities.
-There is no impact to use of park facilities as a result of this project. - b) The proposed project is a carwash, and is not located within the vicinity of any existing parks.
+- a) The EIR for the NCRSP addressed the level of park services-including new construction, maintenance, and operations-which would need to be provided in order to serve planned growth in the community.
+Given that the project is consistent with the General Plan and Specific Plan, the project would not cause any unforeseen or new impacts related to the use of existing or proposed parks and recreational facilities.
+Existing codes, regulations, funding agreements, and facilities plans are sufficient to ensure less than significant impacts. - b) Park sites and other recreational facilities were identified within the NCRSP, and the plan-level impacts of developing those facilities were addressed within the Final EIR for the NCRSP.
 The project will not cause any unforeseen or new impacts related to the construction or expansion of recreational facilities.